mrgamernavshorts/NGPT/README.md

 > [!WARNING]
 > This GPT is not very effective and is based on Wikipedia.It will only answer you if There is a Wiki page Related to your Search.

+Update:v1.2 released!about this update:

+now you can signup or login!all the info is saved on a server,so you can do it anytime!

+all the recalls and settings are now saved on a server.your profile in the server will now have all the info of the profile!

+I tried my best to make it very very secure,and i did it!

+you will need internet to login in signup!

+do not worry,all of your info is kept private here!only i have the access to the server.

 Update:v1.1 released!about this update:

 added a `/search`feature.